Family renewal page

 Direct answer

-For a child passport renewal in the UK, start with the clearest digital photo you can, keep expression and face position steady, check the main rules on background and framing, and only use a code or print route if the renewal workflow genuinely calls for it.
+For a child passport renewal in the UK, use a recent and clear digital photo, keep expression and face position stable, check requirements and size early, and only branch to code or print if the renewal workflow actually needs it.

 Independent parent guidance page.
 It is designed to simplify the child-renewal photo step without pretending every renewal route behaves the same way.